josephrmartinez/RecipeEmbeddings/writeup.md

 datasette 5k-recipes.db --metadata metadata.json
 ```

-Notice that the metadata above has been loaded into our Datasette web display: we see the database name, data source attribution, and so on.
-Now we are ready to build out the custom SQL query that will let us perform semantic search.
+Notice that the metadata above has been loaded into our Datasette web display.
+We see the database name, data source attribution, and so on.
+Now we are going to build out the custom SQL query that will let us perform semantic search.
+We will drop this query into out metadata file so that it is easy for users to invoke this from the Datasette web interface.

 To perform the search operation, we will use two functions:
 1. Calculate an embedding on the user's query